Azure/co-op-translator/README.md

 ![Architecture](/imgs/Architecture.png)

-The process begins with markdown and image files from your project folder, which are processed by **Azure AI Services**:
+The process begins with Markdown and image files from your project folder, which are processed by **Azure AI Services**:

-- **Azure OpenAI**: Translates text from markdown files.
+- **Azure OpenAI**: Translates text from Markdown files.
 - **Azure Computer Vision**: Extracts text from images, which are then translated by Azure OpenAI.

-The final translated markdown and image files are saved in the designated translation folder, ready to be used in multiple languages.
+The final translated Markdown and image files are saved in the designated translation folder, ready to be used in multiple languages.

 ## Getting started with Co-op Translator